10 Viewpoints on the Golden Gate Bridge

 The Golden Gate Bridge

-San Francisco's Golden Gate Bridge is one of the most photographed bridges in the world.
-However, you have to know where to take your photos from.
-I have discovered these places during my travels to California.
-These are the Top 10 viewpoints on the Golden Gate Bridge in San Francisco:
+The Golden Gate Bridge in San Francisco is one of the most photographed bridges in the world.
+However, you have to know where the best place to take them is.
+I visited these places during my travels California discovered.
+These are the top 10 Golden Gate Bridge viewing spots in San Francisco:

 Crissy Field